hkckwan/hkckwan.github.io/README.md

 ![Jekyll View of all Posts](/media/230109_Jekyll_Overview.png)

 Each post document has a *Front Matter* at the beginning that allows you to enter date, title, categories and other information you have set up in the configuration.
 These information allow you to arrange and find your posts.
-In order for the post to be identifyable, you must also respect a certain naming convention for the file, it should only contain letters and numbers and the underscore, and begin with the date in the form YY-MM-DD (Year with two numbers, MM with two numbers, DD day with the two numbers, ex.
+In order for the post to be identifyable, you must also respect a certain naming convention for the file, it should only contain letters and numbers and hyphens.
+The name should begin with the date in the form YY-MM-DD (Year with two numbers, MM with two numbers, DD day with the two numbers, ex.
 22-01-09 is January 9th, 2022).
-The file name must close with *.md*.
-A valid name would be 22-01-09-This-is-a-post.md.
+The file name must end with *.md*.
+A valid name would be *22-01-09-This-is-a-post.md*.

 ![Post with Front Matter and HTML](/media/230109_Jekyll_Post.png)